saamaresearch/pyhack2021-problem/README.md

 ## Problems

-Common Problems seen in this dataset are
+Common Problems(discrepancies) seen in this dataset are

 ### TYPE1
 Patients and rows for which Medication are given prior to the Adverse Events.